jenden/intro-to-git/INSTRUCTIONS.md

-We use the git status to tell us what's going in the repo and often gives us useful hints about what we should do next.
+We use the `git status` to tell us what's going in the repo and often gives us useful hints about what we should do next.
 The important take away here is that we have "untracked" files.
-Untracked files are files that existing in the git repository (the top level directory or any child directory) but are not being managed by Git.
-We can tell git to start tracking a file with the `git add <file>` command.
+Untracked files are files that existing in the Git repository (the top level directory or any child directory) but are not being managed by Git.
+We can tell Git to start tracking a file with the `git add <file>` command.

 ```bash
 $ git add README.md